Balasore Tourist Places, Best Place to Visit in Odisha, Balasore Tourism, Baleswar Picnic Spots

 Baba Bhusandeswar Temple is situated in Bhogarai village near the Subarnarekha River, and 36 km distance from Jaleswar and 92 km away from Balasore town.
 Lord Shiva is the presiding deity of this temple.
 The height of the Shiva-linga in this temple is 12 feet long and 14 feet wide.
 It is one of the largest Shiva linga in Asia.
 Mahashivratri is the famous festival of this temple.
 Throughout the year devotees from different parts of Odisha come here to worship Lord Baba Bhusandeswar.
 Baba Bhusandeswar Lingam has three parts, around…

-Jagannath Temple is located in the foothills of Swarnachuda Hill at Nilagiri, and it is about 17 km distance from Balasore town.
-It is the most popular Jagannath temple in Odisha and the 2nd most famous temple in Balasore District.
-It was built by King Harichandan of the Nilagiri dynasty.
-Small temples of Maa Vimala, Ganesha and Lord Shiva can be seen in the premises of the Nilagiri temple.
-Thousands of visitors and devotees are coming to the shrine for panoramic views of the temple.
-The Ratha Yatra is the…
+Jagannath Temple is located at the foothills of Swarnachuda Hill in Nilagiri, about 17 km distance from Balasore town.
+It is one of the most popular Jagannath temples in Odisha and the second most famous temple in the Balasore District.
+The temple was built by King Harichandan of the Nilagiri dynasty.
+Small temples dedicated to Maa Vimala, Lord Ganesha, and Lord Shiva can also be found within the premises of the Nilagiri temple.
+Thousands of visitors and devotees come to the shrine to enjoy the panoramic views of the temple. …